carteb/carte-blanche/README.md

 ### Plugins

-There's one very important plugin in this repo, which is the ReactPlugin.
-It's in the `plugins/react/` folder, and has it's own build process.
+One important plugin lives in this repo, the ReactPlugin.
+It's in the `plugins/react/` folder, and has it's entire own build process.
 Run one of the examples from above, and in another terminal instance round

 ```sh
 $ npm run plugins:react:dev